 Experiencing hair loss can be a deeply personal journey, whether it's a natural part of ageing or caused by illness.
 It's completely normal for some hair loss to occur over time, yet it can also profoundly affect your self-esteem and emotional well-being, particularly if you're a woman.

 We understand that finding the right solution is crucial, which is why we'd like to introduce you to Propecia (Finasteride).
 Propecia, An MHRA-approved medication, has been a beacon of hope since 1997 for those seeking to curb hair loss and foster hair follicle regrowth.
 It has gained a well-deserved reputation as one of the more effective hair loss treatments currently available.
 But how does it work?
 And who can use it?

 In this short guide, we'll help you see if Propecia is the right choice for you, offering some alternatives for women who are unable to take Propecia for hair loss.
-We'll also cover whether the generic version of Propecia, Finasteride, is a viable option for you instead of the branded, more expensive, version.
+We'll also cover whether the generic version of Propecia, Finasteride, is a viable option for you instead of the branded, more expensive version.

 Propecia or Finasteride works by stopping the male hormone testosterone from being converted into forms that cause the hair follicles to shrink.
-When Finasteride is activated, hair follicles should be able to go on naturally producing hair like before.
+Its use was specifically formulated to treat male pattern baldness.

 Propecia is designed for men who are experiencing hair loss or male pattern baldness.